Information about the moratorium

-- The interest and fee accrued during the moratorium, together with the installments due in the remaining term, must be paid in equal annual installments during the term after the expiration of the payment moratorium.
+- Except for overdraft facilities and credit cards, the interest and fee accrued during the moratorium, together with the instalments due in the remaining term, must be paid in equal annual instalments during the term after the expiry of the payment moratorium.

-- After the expiration of the moratorium, the term shall be extended in such a way that the combined amount of the installment due and the interest and fee payable in installments arising during the payment moratorium does not exceed the amount of the installments under the original contract.
+- Except for overdraft facilities and credit cards, after the expiration of the moratorium, the term shall be extended in a manner that the sum of the repayment due and the interests and fees accrued during the moratorium and repayable in instalments does not exceed the amount of the repayments as per the original agreement.

 What do I have to do if my loan is secured by Loan Repayment Insurance?

 The deferral of payment does not apply to insurance premiums, so these must be still be paid in order to ensure that the insured relationship is not cancelled.
 If you decide to avail yourself of the moratorium and stop paying the instalments any further, you will still have to pay the insurance premium.
 To maintain the continuity of the premium payment, please continue to transfer or pay the insurance premium to your account used for loan repayment or ensure that the insurance premium is available in your current account on the due date of your loan repayment, so that we can deduct it.